Skip to main content

 • Organizational leadership broadly

-An ad hoc recruitment committee, composed of two members of the LT and two additional volunteers selected by the LT, will conduct outreach and encourage nominations of and participation by potential candidates.
-Please complete the volunteer form if you are interested in joining this committee.
-This committee will field questions about the election process and the Director position.
-The chair of the recruitment committee will work with the Associate Director to verify each nominated candidate’s eligibility for the Director position.
-The recruitment committee’s work is complete when a list of eligible candidates is provided to the LT, typically shortly after the close of the nomination period.
+The Recruitment Committee will search for candidates, field questions about the election process and the Director position, receive nominations, and assist candidates in developing materials.
+The committee will work with the Associate Director to verify each nominated candidate’s eligibility for the Director position.
+Their work is short-term and is complete when a list of eligible candidates is provided to the Leadership Team (LT), typically shortly after the close of the nomination period.

 CIRTL’s intent is to provide, as possible, financial or other support to enable the selected candidate to accept the position.
 Following verification of eligibility, candidates will meet with a representative of the Leadership Team to begin the process of creating an enabling package that will provide the support needed to accept the position.
 This process of developing an enabling package takes place before the election in order to make sure feasible arrangements can be made.
 The process of crafting the enabling package will likely also involve CIRTL’s host institution (UW-Madison) and the candidate’s home institution.